 Okay, time for me to stop crushing on this tote and move on…

-I like that your tools and supplies are on display.
-This way they will be in your visual range every time you enter the room.
+Having your sewing tools and supplies on display means that they are in your visual range every time you enter your sewing space.

 Now, that’s what I call perpetual inspiration to sew.